timmydoza/frontend-take-home/README.md

 `radix/themes` seems to have very good defaults right out of the box, and it takes special care to be a user-friendly and accessible component library.
 For instance, one thing I wanted to implement (which radix handles automatically), is that, when trying to delete a user or role in the `<AlertDialog />` component, the browsers focus should not automatically be on the Delete button.
 This helps to prevent the accidental deletion of these entities.

+### Error Handling

+In my mind there are two classes of network errors in this application:

+1. Errors that are fatal.
+There's no recovery from these, the user must reload the page.
+2. Errors that can be retried.
+These errors can still result in a usable app.
+Friendly UX is shown to guide the user through a retry.

+The API calls for loading a page of users or roles are the requests that can result in 'fatal' errors.
+If the app cannot load users from the server, what else can be done?
+In these instances, we throw errors and catch them in an error boundary which instructs the user that a problem has occurred and that the app must be reloaded.
+One nice feature of `react-query` is that it has built in logic for retrying queries with exponential backoff.
+This retry logic does make the random server errors mostly invisible to the user when retrieving users or roles.

+The API calls for mutating server resources are the requests that are not fatal, and can be retried.
+The app can still be used after one of these errors.
+These errors don't use the error boundary, instead they are shown inside a `<Callout />` component near the form.
+This callout displays the server's error message to the user (useful because sometimes the user must fix something, like a duplicate role name), and offers the user a chance to retry the operation.

 ### What could be done better?

 I feel that the frontend code for this project is good.
 It's well-structured, avoids large file lengths, has clean readable code, and utilizes some reusable components and types.
 There is room for improvement though.